Rate Locks, Points, and Buydowns: What Spokane Buyers Are Most Confused About Right Now

 Origination refers to lender or broker fees associated with structuring and processing the mortgage.
 These fees can vary based on the lender, loan type, and complexity of the transaction.

 The confusion usually comes from how these numbers appear on a Loan Estimate.
-Points and fees can show up in different sections, and without clear explanation, it can be hard to tell what’s optional, what’s required, and how each choice affects the final payment.
+Points and fees can show up in different sections, and without clear explanation, it can be hard to tell what is optional, what is required, and how each choice affects the final payment.

 This is where I slow things down for my clients.
 We walk through the Loan Estimate line by line and compare options side by side, so you can clearly see how points, fees, and structure impact both your interest rate and monthly payment before making a decision.